lisha-chen/FERERO/README.md

 This repository contains the code for the paper's experiments: ["FERERO: A Flexible Framework for Preference-Guided Multi-Objective Learning"]().

-We are continuing to update this repo.
+We continuously update this repo.

 # Introduction